gayloo/GardenGate/Docs/FAQ.md

 ### Does this have some sort of anti-cheat of its own?
 No and there aren't plans on implementing one anytime soon.

+### Does this allow illegal copies of the game?
+It doesn't alter the drm in any way.

 ### Does this work on console?
 No it doesn't.